 - Build your pizza however you like.
 I typically sauce first, add a dusting of pecorino Romano, and then the mozzarella.
 You can use sliced or shredded mozzarella.
 I prefer sliced.
 Drizzle with a little EVOO and you are ready to bake.

 - Bake for 10 minutes or to your preference.
 I like a harder bake.
-I will actually finish my pizza under the broiler for 30 to 45 seconds to add that little bit of char.
+I will actually finish my pizza under the broiler on low for 30 to 45 seconds to add that little bit of char.

 The Benefits of Sourdough Crust